Neurosciences Faculty Co-Directors: Larry Snyder, M.D., Ph.D. and Erik Herzog, Ph.D.

 Washington University in St. Louis has a long tradition of excellence in the neurosciences.
 Here, Erlanger first measured nerve conduction velocity and its relation to axon diameter.
 In the 1950s, Levi-Montalcini, Cohen and Hamburger discovered the first neuronal trophic factor, nerve growth factor.
 Today, a large and interactive faculty focuses interest on almost every area of modern neuroscience ranging from molecular analysis of ion channels to positron emission tomography of the human brain.

-Faculty from the departments of Anatomy and Neurobiology, Anesthesiology, Biology, Biochemistry and Molecular Biophysics, Cell Biology and Physiology, Genetics, Molecular Microbiology, Neurology, Neurosurgery, Ophthalmology and Visual Sciences, Pathology and Immunology, Developmental Biology, Psychiatry and Radiology serve as advisers for thesis research and serve as teaching faculty in the neurosciences.
+Faculty from the departments of Anatomy and Neurobiology, Anesthesiology, Biochemistry and Molecular Biophysics, Biology, Biomedical Engineering, Cell Biology and Physiology, Developmental Biology, Genetics, Molecular Microbiology, Neurology, Neurosurgery, Ophthalmology and Visual Sciences, Pathology and Immunology, Physics, Psychiatry, Psychology and Radiology serve as advisers for thesis research and serve as teaching faculty in the neurosciences.
 The remarkable breadth of faculty interests in neuroscience at Washington University guarantees a student's exposure to a wide range of current neurobiological problems and approaches.